 We would like to invite relevant organisations to apply to be shortlisted in the relevant categories.

 If you wish to nominate for an award all you need to do is choose from the categories below, then submit written evidence to support the application in no more than 500 words using the judging criteria listed below.

 Companies are allowed to enter two categories but the entries must be different.
 There is no cost attached to entering.

 To receive an application form immediately please contact: email@example.com

-Deadline for entry is 28 June 2019.
-Shortlisted entries will be notified in early August 2019.
+Deadline for entry is 31 July 2020.
+Shortlisted entries will be notified in mid-August 2020.

 Judges will be looking for a company that has made an impact in its youth but is not a disruptor that will flame-out.
 There must be some longevity to its business model.
 The company could be a retailer that is quickly making its mark or a technology provider that is delivering a particularly impressive solution to its retail clients.

 2. Best Connected Experience of the Year